 Non-linear video ads

-An overlay ad is a banner ad that is delivered over the video content in the bottom of the video player.
-The ad makes use of text, graphics, or video overlays to convey the message of the advertiser.
+An overlay ad is a banner ad delivered over the video content at the bottom of the video player.
+The ad uses text, graphics, or video overlays to convey the message of the advertiser.

-To enhance the visibility of the campaign, a linear or non-linear video ad can be paired to a companion ad that is in tune with the original video ad.
+To enhance the campaign's visibility, a linear or non-linear video ad can be paired to a companion ad that is in tune with the original video ad.
 A companion ad is served outside the environment of the video player.
 Any display advertising format can be coupled.

-For the purpose of reporting, VAST tracks several events that are related to the playback of the video ad and/or that are initiated by the viewer of the video:
+For reporting, VAST tracks several events that are related to the playback of the video ad and/or that are initiated by the viewer of the video: